-This document is not a legal authority, nor does it provide legal advice or direction; it provides information only, and must not be used as a substitute for the Canadian Environmental Assessment Act, 2012 (CEAA 2012), the Nova Scotia Environment Act (NSEA) or its regulations.
-In the event of a discrepancy, CEAA 2012 and the NSEA and its regulations prevail.
+This document is not a legal authority, nor does it provide legal advice or direction; it provides information only, and must not be used as a substitute for the Canadian Environmental Assessment Act, 2012 (CEAA 2012) and its regulations.
+In the event of a discrepancy, CEAA 2012 and its regulations prevail.
 Portions of CEAA 2012 have been paraphrased in this document, but will not be relied upon for legal purposes.